nmanginas/deepfa/README.md

 ![](assets/image_1.png) ![](assets/image_2.png) ![](assets/image_3.png)

-This sequence of three images needs is to be classified with a symbolic automaton.
+This sequence of three images needs to be classified with a symbolic automaton.
 For each image three symbols must be extracted.
-From top to bottom this are whether the road is blocked, whether the car is going fast and whether the driver is tired.
-For the middle image the correct labeling is {blocked: 1, fast: 0, tired: 0}
+From top to bottom, these are; whether the road is blocked, whether the car is going fast and whether the driver is tired.
+Each is depicted by an emoji.
+For the middle image the correct labeling is {blocked: 1, fast: 0, tired: 0} (again read from top to bottom)

 A neural network is used to bridge between the complex image representation and the symbolic input expected by the DFA.
 To follow